ecmwf/earthkit-data/docs/release_notes/deprecations_1.rst

 from_source
 ----------------

-Returned data object
+The returned object
 +++++++++++++++++++++++

-The :func:`from_source` function now returns a **data object**.
+The return type of the :func:`from_source` function was changed and now it returns a :py:class:`Data` object.
 This object provides some basic information about the data but its primary goal is to convert it to a given representation for further work.
 The actual data loading is deferred as much as possible, until the data is converted into a given type.

 For example, when we read GRIB data with :func:`from_source`, it returns a data object that can be converted to a fieldlist with :meth:`to_fieldlist`.
 Previously, :func:`from_source` returned a fieldlist directly.
 E.g.: